MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 05/01-MiniLab_VNet Peering.md

 ## Configure VNet peering on the first virtual network

 1. Select the first virtual network.
-A right pane will appear

-1. On these right pane, on the search bar right under the virtual network's name, write "**Peerings**" and click on the option that appears.
+1. On the search bar right under the virtual network's name, search for "**Peerings**" and select the "**Peerings**" option.

 1. Select **+ Add**.
 This will take you to a new view